LISBON An Amish businessman is doing business as usual even though an application for Planning Board approval hasnt yet made it through the pipeline.

 Its nothing to me, said Mr. Miller, who has been continuing with his work as usual.

-Mr. Miller said he isnt bothered by the Planning Board as long as it doesnt interfere with his business.
+Mr. Miller said he isnt bothered by the Planning Board so long as they dont interfere with his business.

-Planning Board Chairman Steven Wallace said a series of delayed meetings and gaps in Mr. Millers application are to blame for the long wait.
+Planning Board Chairman Steven Wallace said a series of delayed meetings and gaps in Mr. Millers application are to blame for the long wait for approval.

-Mr. Miller is using a portable mill to construct the sheds, but Mr. Wallace said the Planning Board isnt sure whether that will be treated as if its a permanent mill or not.
-The application also is missing information about how far back from the road the business is operating and what the property lines are.
+Mr. Miller is using a portable mill to construct the sheds, but Mr. Wallace said the Planning Board isnt sure whether that will be used as if its a permanent mill or not.
+The application is also missing information about how far back from the road the business is operating and what his property lines are.